 Adding mulch to planted areas and barren pathways keeps soil hydrated and cool, prevents weed growth, and increases plant health and hydration – when it’s the right kind.
 Beware of inorganic mulches like shredded tire and petroleum products, which are highly flammable.
 Landscape fabric can pose the same issue and may offer embers hiding places as well.

 Go Long, Stay High

 Keep your mower height a bit high and allow cut grass to mulch your lawn.
 This will keep your lawn hydrated and protect it from the summer heat.
-Cutting too low can leave the lawn functioning like an “ember bowling alley,” hard enough to let embers roll and bounce toward a home.
-It will also leave ugly dry patches.
+Cutting too low or letting it become dry can leave the lawn functioning like an “ember bowling alley,” hard enough to let embers roll and bounce toward a home.

 Uplift and Edit Shrubbery

 Hydrated, healthy foliage can protect homes from fire, acting as “catcher’s mitts” for errant embers.
 The best method for maintaining shrub health is structural pruning, where dead and damaged shrub material is removed strategically and systematically.
 This requires leaving the chain saw in the garage and picking up the pruning sheers.